ansys/pyansys-dev-guide/doc/source/guidelines/private_packaging.rst

 is only available to repositories within the `PyAnsys`_.

 .. note::
-   This includes forked repositories.
+   Forked GitHub repositories do not have access to GitHub secrets.
 This is designed to protect against PRs that could potentially scrape tokens from our CI/CD.

 Upload